Claude Code Plugins

 description Use when you have to refine subtasks into actionable plans ensuring that all corner cases are handled and we understand all the requirements.

-Don't rush.
-Catching one critical gap before implementation saves hours of rework.
+Time: Don't rush - catching one gap pre-implementation saves hours of rework.

 • No task >8 hours (subtasks) or >16 hours (phases)?